 Tutors never serve as proctors or readers for students they are tutoring; nor do tutors proctor tests in their own subject areas.

-Upon receiving a referral, the Counselor/Coordinator of Student Accommodations will contact the student by mail and encourage the student to make an appointment.
+Upon receiving a referral, the Counselor/Coordinator of Student Accommodations will contact the student and encourage the student to make an appointment.
 During the appointment, the counselor and student will discuss the concern of the referral and the counselor will provide appropriate assistance.

 Each semester, the Counselor/Coordinator of Student Accommodations requests from each instructor a midterm progress report on students who are registered with the Office of Student Accommodations.
 Upon receiving a progress report, the Counselor/Coordinator of Student Accommodations contacts those students who are experiencing difficulty in a particular class and encourages these students to make an appointment to discuss opportunities to improve their academic performance.